sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 }
 ```

-Inspired by Bertrand Meyer's design by contracts, he also use asserts to make sure contracts are followed.
+Inspired by Bertrand Meyer's design by contracts, he also uses asserts to make sure contracts are followed.
 He explicitly defines pre-conditions and post-conditions in various methods of the base Rectangle class and the derived Square class.

 A second colleague comes in and expresses concerns about the design.
 How can you use the assertions provided to discuss the correctness of this design?